 So, there we are.
-Who would have believed that we have such power, that what we need is available for the asking?
+Who would have believed that we have such power?
 Well, Jesus, for one.
 And his disciples, who learned from him how to pray.
 They believed in the power of prayer.
 And the people of faith down through the past two thousand years, they believed in the power of prayer.
 Now it's our turn to hear, to learn, to exercise that power of prayer.